JD037/holbertonschool-smiling-school/README.md

 # holbertonschool-smiling-school
-In this project, you will implement 3 web pages with Bootstrap.
-You will use all HTML/CSS/Accessibility/Responsive design/Bootstrap knowledges that you learned previously.
+In this project, we will implement 3 web pages with Bootstrap.
+We will use all HTML/CSS/Accessibility/Responsive design/Bootstrap knowledges that we have learned previously.